RMartin0717/random-gender-ator/README.md

 ## Description

 This project was a final project assigned by [Turing School of Software and Design](www.turing.edu).
 I was given one week to design and produce an app for a niche audience and given full creative control of the design of the project.

 On the home page, the user is able to interact with a gender generator which uses a word association API to create new genders related to user input.
 The niche audience for this app is queer people who are looking for new, non-academic words to help verbalize their identity or are tired of explaining gender to family who aren't listening anyway.
 The app is designed to be both fun and serve as a tool.
-A more in-depth description of possibles lenses through which to use the app and resources I compiled myself for queer people in Denver lives in the "About" page.
+A more in-depth description of possibles lenses through which to use the app lives in the "About" page and resources I compiled myself for queer people in Denver are linked in the footer of each page.

 ### Notable features